 Typically, the types of exceptionalities/disabilities will be clearly identified in the jurisdiction's law surrounding special education.
 Students qualifying for special education support have needs that will often require support that goes beyond what is normally offered or received in the regular school/classroom setting.

-Sprayberry's Multiple Disability Classrooms offer the following for your child:
+Sprayberry's Multiple Needs Classrooms offer the following for your child: